-Yahoo!
+Other Current Public Company Directorships Yahoo!
 Inc.

 Ms. Mayer is the President and Chief Executive Officer and a member of the board of directors of Yahoo!
 Inc. ("Yahoo").
 Since joining Yahoo in July 2012, Ms. Mayer has led Yahoo's focus as a guide to digital information discovery through search, communications, and digital content products.
 Ms. Mayer also helmed Yahoo's digital advertising strategy across mobile, video, native, and social.
 Under her leadership, Yahoo has grown to serve over 1 billion users worldwide, with over 600 million mobile users.
-Prior to her role at Yahoo, Ms. Mayer spent 13 years at Google Inc. ("Google") where she led various initiatives including Google Search for more than a decade, and other early stage products such as Google Maps, Gmail, and Google News.
+Prior to her role at Yahoo, Ms. Mayer spent 13 years at Google Inc. ("Google") where she led various initiatives

+Ms. Mayer brings extensive expertise and insight into the technology and consumer internet industries, and her senior leadership experience is demonstrated by her executive role at a prominent consumer internet company and her positions on the boards of several non-profit organizations. stage products such as Google Maps, Gmail, and Google News.
 Ms. Mayer holds a bachelor's degree in symbolic systems and a master's degree in computer science from Stanford University.
 From March 2013 until October 2016, Ms. Mayer served on the board of directors for AliphCom, which operates as Jawbone.
 She also serves on the boards of the San Francisco Museum of Modern Art, the San Francisco Ballet, and the foundation board for the Forum of Young Global Leaders at the World Economic Forum.